Metatavu/wordpress-linkedevents/README.md

 Key features:

   - Support for managing events from Wordpress admin view
-  - Gutenberg block for listing evesnt from API
+  - Gutenberg block for listing events from API
-  - Fully translated to english and finnish
+  - Fully translated to English and Finnish
   - Developer-friendly theming support

 ## Installation